jrvanderdoes/purify/README.md

 # install.packages("devtools")
 devtools::install_github("jrvanderdoes/purify")
 ```

-## General Notes for development

-I will add github actions later, but with regular development, if I add
-it too soon, we will use all of the actions up for the month in a few
-days.

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.
 You could also use GitHub Actions to re-render `README.Rmd` every time you push.
 An example workflow can be found here: <https://github.com/r-lib/actions/tree/v1/examples>. -->